DanWahlin/CopilotAdventures/Adventures/StartHere.md

-## GitHub Copilot Warmup Challenge
+## GitHub Copilot Warmup Adventure

 <picture>
     <img src="../Images/warm-up.jpg" style="width: 830px" />
 </picture>

 GitHub Copilot is an AI pair programmer that helps you write better code.
-In this warm up challenge you'll get to know Copilot and try it out for yourself.
+In this warm up adventure you'll get to know Copilot and try it out for yourself.
 Here are a few things you can do with GitHub Copilot:

 - Convert comments into code.
 Need to make an HTTP call, filter an array, or perform another task?
 Write a comment and Copilot will convert it into code for you.
 - Create a UI.
 Use pure HTML/CSS/JavaScript or a library/framework of your choosing.